Flygenring/hn-client/README.md

 ## Architectural decisions and trade-offs
 It would be more proper to use a data store for handling data retrieval, manipulation, and caching, so it's just part of the state, no custom loading or effects needed.

-The template for cards could similarly be extracted into its own component for both clarity and compartmentalisation.
+<strike>The template for cards could similarly be extracted into its own component for both clarity and compartmentalisation.</strike>
+EDIT: I decided to do this after all, when I remade the interface anyway.

 Routing would also be needed, had I chosen to implement the story details as a separate view to be navigated to.